 CS devices are already critical in providing the system connectivity, whether optical or wireless, and future systems will require integration of these functions.
 Hence the need to establish a CS manufacturing framework to develop the integrated systems to populate the “Internet of Things”.

-The key enabling manufacturing technologies for meeting this challenge are
+Key enabling manufacturing technologies for meeting this challenge are:

 - The epitaxial growth of CS materials on Si substrates

 - Using Foundry like CS process flows to provide the device/circuit integration platform.